 - Other designates a gender identity that doesn't fit the categories above.

-In the StarRez system, male, female, and neutral gender identities work within the GIH process automatically.
-Individuals with Unknown or Other identities will require additional communication between the student and Housing and Residence Life staff to appropriately consider assignment options.
+In the StarRez system, Male, Female, and Neutral gender identities work within the GIH process automatically.
+Individuals with Unknown or Other identities will require additional communication between the student and Housing and Residence Life staff to complete the assignments process.

 Roommate Questions and Roommate Groups

 Those who may seek roommates who are open to and supportive of the communities above, but who are not specifically interested in GIH may find two Roommate Questions to be helpful in finding a roommate match.
 The Roommate Questions may also be used within the GIH program to further identify students who may be a good fit as a roommate.
 Students may search within the "Roommate Groups" tab to find students who have responded similarly and then contact those students to talk about forming a roommate group and work together to select a room assignment.
 These questions under the Roommate Questions tab within the housing contract are:

 - Having my roommate be LGBTQIA-friendly is: (important to me, not important to me, choose not to answer, or leave blank)

 - Living with a transgender, non-binary, gender non-conforming roommate is: (comfortable for me, not comfortable for me, choose not to answer, or leave blank)